search

 Google applies significantly stricter E-E-A-T standards to YMYL content.
 A health article from an anonymous, uncredentialed author will have a hard time ranking, no matter how technically sound its optimization is.

 E-E-A-T is not a direct ranking factor.
-It’s a framework used by Google’s quality evaluators to assess content quality and determine whether a page deserves to rank.
+It’s a framework used by Google’s human quality evaluators to assess content quality and determine whether a page deserves to rank.
 You can’t “set” an E-E-A-T score – but you can build signals that demonstrate it.

 How to Improve Your Site’s E-E-A-T